IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Pierre-Simon_Laplace" target="_blank">Pierre-Simon Laplace</a>

 >“It is a great pity that human beings cannot find all of their satisfaction in scientific contemplativeness.”

+>“Prediction is very difficult, especially about the future.”

 >“It is wrong to think that the task of physics is to find out how nature is.
 Physics concerns what we can say about nature...”